ROCKET-1: Mastering Open-World Interaction with Visual-Temporal Context Prompting

 @article{cai2024rocket1,

-title = {ROCKET-1: Master Open-World Interaction with Visual-Temporal Context Prompting},
+title = {ROCKET-1: Mastering Open-World Interaction with Visual-Temporal Context Prompting},

 author = {Shaofei Cai and Zihao Wang and Kewei Lian and Zhancun Mu and Xiaojian Ma and Anji Liu and Yitao Liang},